opencv/opencv/doc/tutorials/features2d/akaze_tracking/akaze_tracking.markdown

 In this tutorial we will compare *AKAZE* and *ORB* local features using them to find matches between video frames and track object movements.

+\warning You need the <a href="https://github.com/opencv/opencv_contrib">OpenCV contrib modules</a> to be able to use the AKAZE features.

 The algorithm is as follows:

 -   Detect and describe keypoints on the first frame, manually set object boundaries